IreneAchola/BackendCodeChallengeSeptember2018/README.md

 5.Make a pull request to the BackendCodeChallengeSeptember2018 Repo.

-### Additional:
-1. See the online version of the code challenge [here](http://atdevoutreach.viewdocs.io/BackendCodeChallengeSeptember2018/BackendCodeChallengeSeptember2018/) to get acquainted.

-2. Check out the format for submitting your code [here](http://atdevoutreach.viewdocs.io/BackendCodeChallengeSeptember2018/BackendCodeChallengeSeptember2018Steps/)

-## About Africa's Talking Code Challenges
-Please read the overview for all code challenges [here.](http://atdevoutreach.viewdocs.io/BackendCodeChallengeSeptember2018/)

 ## Get Support from Africa's Talking
 In case you have any questions, reach out [Roina Ochieng](mailto:rochieng@africastalking.com) or [Anthony Kiplimo](mailto:anthony.kiplimo@africastalking.com)